Title I cuts:

 County officials said they would be hard pressed to put a number to it but the program has saved the county a considerable amount of money.
 After heavy rains and flooding, the crew repairs damage and hammers out rock drainage ditches, allowing the county to focus their resources on other projects.

-Loss of that program could cost the county thousands of dollars funneled into road and drainage repairs.
+Page 2 of 2 - Loss of that program could cost the county thousands of dollars funneled into road and drainage repairs.